yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

       *** NOTE: DO NOT select to use a date range if no Inc/Exp categories are selected.
 It will automatically revert back to All dates at a later point when it validates the settings.

-- Row maths calculation:   You can apply maths to this row's calculation.
+- Row maths calculation (RMC): You can apply maths to this row's calculation.
 This will be applied BEFORE it's used elsewhere (i.e. used in other rows).
 RMC occurs after Average by...
                                - E.g. take this row, divide it by operand(x),  and treat the result as a percentage.
-                             For example, calculate the estimated tax payable as a percentage of dividend income YTD..
-                             ... by multiplying the calculated row * 0.2 (20%), and returning the taxable amount.
+                                 For example, calculate the estimated tax payable as a percentage of dividend income YTD ... by multiplying the calculated row * 0.2 (20%), and returning the taxable amount.

+                           NOTE: You can enter an RMC with no accounts selected in the picklist.
+The calculation will start from 0.0.
+This is a way to create a reusable row constant for use in other rows - e.g. RMC: + 0.22 for a 22% tax rate.
+NOTE: As soon as you enable this, then the following UOR, FMC, Format as %, Multiply by 100 would also trigger for the row...

                            WARNING: You can use both average by, and RMC.
 This could cause strange results!

-- Maths using another row: You can retrieve the result from another row(x) and then apply maths to the result of the current row..
-E.g. take this row and divide it by the result from row(x) For example, this could calculate the value of investments as a percentage of total networth.
+- Maths using another row (UOR): You can retrieve the result from another row(x) and then apply maths to the result of the current row..
+E.g. take this row and divide it by the result from row(x).
+                                 E.g. this could calculate the value of investments as a percentage of total networth.
                                  UORs can be chained together.
 E.G. row 3 can use row 2 and row 2 can use row 1

                                  WARNING: There is no currency conversion between chained UORs

-- Final maths calculation: You can apply maths to the row's final calculation as the very last step ...
+- Final maths calculation (FMC): You can apply maths to the row's final calculation as the very last step ...
 AFTER all other calculations (including other rows) have been applied.

 - Format as %: When ticked then normal currency formatting is disabled and the '%' symbol is appended.
                When 'Multiply by 100' is also ticked, then the final result is multiplied by 100.